oceanprotocol/ocean.py/READMEs/profile-nfts-flow.md

 ## 4. Alice gets Dapp's public_key

-There are various ways to compute public_key, and for Alice to get it.
-Here, the Dapp computes public_key from its private_key, then shares with Alice client-side.
+There are various ways to compute public_key, and for Alice to get it (see Appendix).
+Here, the Dapp computes public_key from its private_key, then shares with Alice client-side within the script.

 ```python
 from eth_keys import keys